JiaxuanLu/Data_Warehouse_Modeling/README.md

 # Northwind Data Warehouse

 A modern **data warehouse project** built with **dbt** on **Snowflake**, using the classic **Northwind** sales dataset.
-This project demonstrates how to design a scalable ELT pipeline with clear modeling layers — from raw data to business-ready analytics tables.
+This project demonstrates how to design a scalable ELT pipeline with clear modeling layers, from raw data to business-ready analytics tables.

 ## Project Overview